Auckland DHB Anaesthesia

 The Anaesthetic Process

 Anaesthesia is essential for all surgery.
 Our job is to facilitate pain free surgery and to ensure the safety of the patient before, during and after the surgery.
-All Anaesthetists in Australia and New Zealand are Medical Specialists.
+All Anaesthetists in Australia and New Zealand are Medical Specialist Doctors.

 Commencing anaesthesia takes anywhere from ten minutes to an hour or more, to make sure the patient is safe and adequately anaesthetised before surgery begins.
 The anaesthetic modality may be any one or a mixture of general anaesthesia, sedation, local anaesthesia or "regional anaesthesia" - where individual nerves or parts of the body are anaesthetised specifically.
 The anaesthetist remains present during surgery to ensure the patient's stability and comfort.